craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 #### Spikelands
 The Spikelands are an area of many dozens of spiked outcroppings of rock.
 They pose little threat on their own, but are a common weapon of flying soldiers, who dash their prey upon the rocks, spearing their flesh in place.

+Some black liquid has stained the tips of the spikes and dripped downwards.

 #### Outpost Maedios
+Outpost Maedios is the second-in-line Forward Operating Base on Avernus.
+Duty here is patrols in the [[#Spikelands]] and [[#Free-Traitor Territory]]

 #### Free-Traitor Territory
 #### Outpost Pesmenos
 #### Crater Fields